 4. MindfulnessFocus on today instead of worrying about tomorrow.
 Try yoga, deep breathing, or meditation to stay mindful.
 Try downloading a free meditation app on your smartphone or Smart2 – a few free apps to try are Insight Timer, Smiling Mind, and Stop, Breathe, & Think.

 5. Promote better sleepImprove your sleep by having a consistent bedtime each night, sleeping in a cool, dark bedroom, and taking a bath, doing yoga or meditation, or having a hot tea before bedtime.
 Avoid stimulants like alcohol, caffeine and light-emitting screens before bedtime.

+6. LaughterLaughter really is the best medicine.
+Make a point of laughing more this season by watching a comedy movie or show, reading a funny book (this list from NPR has a great list of humorous books), or ask Alexa to tell you a joke on your Amazon Echo or Lively Flip by saying “Alexa, tell me a joke”.
 If you find yourself trying to lift your spirits but nothing seems to help, seek professional help.
 If you find yourself struggling with a case of the winter blues or Seasonal Affective Disorder, know that you aren’t alone.
 This year presents new challenges for people with SAD as we spend more time practicing social distancing and caring for our health.